TrenchBoot/linux/Documentation/security/launch-integrity/principles.rst

 There is a tendency to consider the classical power-on boot as the only means to launch an Operating System (OS) on a computer.
-In fact, driven by the Trusted Computing Group (TCG) architecture, modern processors are able to support two methods of system launch: Static Launch and Dynamic Launch.
+In fact, driven by the Trusted Computing Group (TCG) architecture, modern processors can support two methods of system launch: Static Launch and Dynamic Launch.

 Static Launch